Skip To Content Skip To Navigation Go to Accessibility Statement

 A proper TENS device relieves pain through electrical impulses delivered via electrodes placed on the skin.
 These devices have multiple settings for intensity, frequency, and pulse duration.
 They feature different modes of stimulation for specific pain types.

-Before purchasing any TENS device, look at the reviews for feedback.
+Before purchasing any device, look at the reviews for feedback.
 Reviews will show you if it delivers true TENS and effective pain relief.
 It can also be helpful to look for medical expert reviews.
 If you're in doubt, consult your doctor to see if they recommend the specific device you're interested in.

 How Much Does a Medical TENS Unit Cost?